jan-moeller/ctrx/README.md

 [![GCC](https://github.com/jan-moeller/ctrx/actions/workflows/gcc.yml/badge.svg)](https://github.com/jan-moeller/ctrx/actions/workflows/gcc.yml)

-This is a macro-based contracts stand-in while we're waiting for official language support.
-It provides precondition, postcondition, and assertion checking, and has several modes that can be selected at compile time.
+This is a macro-based contracts checking library while we're waiting for official language support.
+It provides precondition, postcondition, and assertion checking, has several contract levels that can be selected at compile time, and allows the application to implement a custom violation handler.

 ## Example